Blog Post Updated on: May 16, 2022.

-You’re living in the log home of your dreams; now you want a way to bring the outside in.
+You’re living in the log home of your dreams.
+But now you want a way to bring the outside in.
 Screened porches let the fresh air flow through, offering additional living space without the cost of an entirely new addition.

 Homeowners often envision screened in porches from the past, which offered limited visibility and sagging screens.
 Today’s patios are superior in both quality and construction and will stand the test of time.
 Follow these steps for creating the perfect screen room for your log cabin.